theghostidol/Adhan/README.md

-# Flutter Music App with BLoC
+# Adhan app build with Flutter 'with BLoC

-A Flutter music streaming application that allows users to play audio files from local storage.
+A Flutter audio streaming application that allows users to play audio files from local storage.
 The app features a beautiful neumorphic UI design and provides a smooth user experience for browsing and playing music.

 ## Screenshots